Secret things to do in Queenstown

 Queenstown?
 Eeee got nothing but furniture at IKEA and shoes there.
 That’s what you think.
 That’s what we want you to think.
 Queenstown has many secret treasures which we residents would be more than happy to keep to ourselves.
 So yeah, there’s nothing here but boring buildings, furniture and shoes.

-Just kidding - good things must share.
-So here are 10 top things we’ve been keeping under the wraps, away from the rest of Singapore.
+Just kidding – good things must share.
+So here are 9 things to do in Queenstown we’ve been keeping under wraps, away from the rest of Singapore.
 I’m gonna give all our secrets away.

 1. Take a dip in a swanky infinity pool within the neighborhood

 Infinity Pools have dominated our Insta-feeds at one point or another.
 But MBS infinity pool?
 So mainstream, so overused, so crowded.
 Get away from the infinity pool crowd and visit the one at Park Hotel Alexandra.
 Opened in late 2015, it’s still pretty much undiscovered and the infinity pool provides infinite relaxation.

 For ultimate pool pampering, there’s also a poolside bar at the edge of the building which looks especially romantic at night.
 Wink wink.